Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 - Background, what is fraud? what is the product vision?
 - Why TARR, why now?
 - Exploring the idea, using GOAL
-- Roll out and delegation.
+- Roll out and delegation
 - Unforeseen risks righting the ship
 - Reflections